smallfoxx/smallfoxx.github.io/_posts/2020-1-11-Classes,-Nested-Modules,-and-Sharing-Values.md

 ## Goals ##

-My real goal that I wanted to have was this:
+My real goals here are:

 - Consistent value across all nested modules
 - Complete obfuscation outside of the module
 - Ability to control input and output of data flows
-- Black box visibility between modules
+- Black box interfaces between modules
 - Ease of use between modules
 - Work within PowerShell framework

 ## Gross oversimplification summary of PowerShell features ##

-> I should probably go into each of these in more detail each, but I'll hopefully come back to them in later posts and just retcon this article.
+> I should probably go into each of these in more detail, but I'll hopefully come back to them in later posts and just retcon this article.
 >
 > **-A. Fool, last words**

 ### Sharing data ###

-However, assume that there is a value in Alpha that needs to be shared with Beta.
+However, assume there is a value in Alpha that needs to be shared with Beta.
 There are a few ways to deal with this.

 | **Method** | **Code** | **Pro** | **Con** |
 | --- | --- | --- | --- |